 All components retain their positions, so it will be easier to compare. 👀

 Scenarios permissions work the same way as workspace permissions.
-You can grant admin, writing or read-only permissions to all users in your organization and specify a different one to selected users when necessary.
+You can invite org admin/writer/reader users to a scenario and grant them the admin, writing or read-only permissions depending on their role.

 To invite users to your scenario and grant permissions, click on the three vertical dots menu next to the name of your scenario and select 'Permissions'.